christian-chavez/christian-chavez.github.io/_posts/2025-10-29-interleaving-distance-between-interval-modules.md

 $\alpha[t] = (\alpha_{r+t})_{r\in \mathbb{R}}$.

 Suppose we've made two shifts of $U$, say $U[s]$ and $U[t]$, where
 $s\leq t$.
-We might ask ourserlves: *what is the relationship between these shifted modules?* In other words, we wonder if there is a canonical natural transformation $\alpha\colon U[s]\to U[t]$.
+We might ask ourselves: *what is the relationship between these shifted modules?* In other words, we wonder if there is a canonical natural transformation $\alpha\colon U[s]\to U[t]$.
 To find out, consider any $p\to q$ and apply both $U[s]$ and $U[t]$ to this